 Sanding the Plywood Floor Planks:

 After cutting came the sanding.
-It went much faster than I thought, but it definitely wasn’t fun to have to sand the edges of each and every board.
+It went much faster than I thought, but it definitely wasn’t fun to have to sand the edges of each and every board of this DIY plywood floor.
 I beveled each cut edge, so it was less sharp, by running a fine grit sand paper along the edge.
 Then I also sanded the ends lightly to resolve any minor tear out (there was very little).
 This is why I recommend staining/painting after install, if you can.
 But I worked very carefully and sanded as little as possible to keep my blue stain intact along the edges.

 While I hand sanded, Hubby took a belt sander and sanded down some weird glue blobs and resin spills to make sure we had as smooth a surface as possible to lay down our plywood planks.

-Planning the Lay Out of the Plywood Floor Planks
+Planning the Lay Out of the DIY Plywood Floor Planks:

-Once the boards were cut and sanded into planks, I sorted them into four piles ranging from solid stain to mostly natural wood which made it easier to lay out my “pattern” – I use the word loosely.
+Once the boards were cut and sanded into planks, I sorted them into four piles ranging from solid stain to mostly natural wood which made it easier to lay out my “pattern” for my DIY plywood floor – I use the word “pattern” loosely.

 I dry fit the planks on the floor to (1) double check we had enough (phew) and (2) plan my random pattern.
 Isn’t it funny how much more effort a random pattern requires?
 I wanted to strike a balance between the different shades of blue and also the negative space ratio.
 Plus I jettisoned a couple of boards that weren’t straight enough (I am allergic to sawdust so I sneezed a lot while we were using the table saw, which probably explains a few loopy boards).